How to file a Home Depot Complaint

 • Home Depot complaint line: 1-800-HOME-DEPOT

-How to file a complaint with the BBB against Home Depot
+How to File a Complaint with the BBB Against Home Depot

 How to submit your complaint against Home Depot